-The coefficients for length of stay and reason in hospital that resulted from the design adjusted regressions are presented in Table 8.
+The coefficients for length of stay and reason in hospital that resulted from SUDAA N are presented in table 8.
 For the most part, mean expenditures per stay increased as the length of stay increased.
-There was some erratic behavior of the coefficients for the longest lengths of stay (e.g., sharp drops in average expenditures associated with lengths of stay of more than sixty days).
-While this may have been due to the influence of outliers and/or may suggest some other functional form of the variable was more appropriate, it had no impact on our decision to include length of stay as a high priority variable.
-Surgery was the most significant contributor to inpatient expenditures compared to the other reasons for hospitalization.
-The coefficients indicated that surgery is associated with an approximate increase in inpatient expenditures of at least \$3,000 compared to the other reasons for admission to the hospital.
+There was some erratic behavior of the coefficients for the longest lengths of stay (e.g., sharp drops in average expenditures associated with lengths of stay of more than 60 days).
+While this may have been due to the influence of outliers in the 31-60 day category and/or may suggest that some other functional form of the variable was more appropriate, it had no impact on our decision to include length of stay as a high-priority variable.
+Surgery was the most significant contributor to inpatient expenditures compared with the other reasons for hospitalization.
+The coefficients indicated that surgery is associated with an approximate increase in inpatient expenditures of at least \$3,000 compared to the other reasons category for admission to the hospital.